COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L1_metadata/readme_files/README_v2-0.txt

 This is the Level 1 (L1) data release [VERSION] for COMPASS-FME environmental sensors located at field sites in the Lake Erie and Chesapeake Bay regions.
-L1 data are close to raw, but are units-transformed and have out-of-instrument-bounds and out-of-service flags added.
+L1 data are close to raw, but are units-transformed and have flags (out of instrument bounds, out of service, and possible outlier) added.
 Duplicates and missing data are removed but otherwise these data are not filtered, and have not been subject to any additional algorithmic or human QA/QC.
 Any scientific analyses of L1 data should be performed with care.

 CONTACT
 —----------------------------------